krush62/KPix/README.md

 ### AppImage
 Just run the AppImage file from the Desktop or Terminal.

+### Flatpak
+Install the Flatpak from Desktop or Terminal.

 ### Package
-Extract the contents of the tar.gz Package and run `kpix` to start the application.
+Extract the contents of the tar.gz Package and run `./kpix` to start the application.

 ## 🤖Android